Travel Rounds

 *Recommended: [[Perception]], [[Stealth]]*

-A member of the party must offer a skill of their choice and justify how their choice helps the party avoid danger or search for a boon.
+The **Lookout** must offer a skill of their choice and justify how their choice helps the party avoid danger or search for a boon.
 The Dungeon Master must accept this justification.

 The DC of the check is determined by the [[#Terrain Difficulty]].